The "Ground Truth" in Data Science: a pillar for reliable AI models!

 Use of tools to industrialize annotation

-The data annotation platforms can speed up the labeling process, by setting up rules and mechanisms for steering annotation teams, monitoring their activities and behavior (for example, is the time spent by an annotator on annotating an image consistent with the objective?
+The π data annotation platforms can speed up the labeling process, by establishing rules and mechanisms for steering annotation teams, monitoring their activities and behavior (for example: is the time spent by an annotator on annotating an image consistent with the objective.
 Perhaps this time is too short or, on the contrary, too long, which is an indicator of data quality and consistency).
 These tools, when complemented by human monitoring, can form a formidable team alliance in the constitution of ground truth.

 As we venture into an age characterized primarily by theubiquity and complexity of data, our ability to discern and define ground truth will mark the distinction between progress and obsolescence.
 The future of AI lies at the convergence of ground truth and innovation.